mark-okoth/news-news-app/README.md

 # build for production with minification
 npm run build

-# build for production and view the bundle analyzer report
-npm run build --report
+##this is a news app that helps you search for news online using the news api
+it enable you search any news across the globe
 ```

-##this is a news app that helps you search for news online using the news api